MaxBaskakov/WeatherAustralia/README.md

 I will use two classification models Logistic and RandomForest and see witch one is better to my task.

-I prepared data for models
+I prepared data for models:
--splitting the data into train, validation, and test sets;
+- Splitting the data into train, validation, and test sets;
--removing rows with missing values in RainTomorrow;
+- Removing rows with missing values in RainTomorrow;
--filling missing values in numerical columns using the mean;
+- Filling missing values in numerical columns using the mean;
--scaling numerical features;
+- Scaling numerical features;
--encoding categorical features using One-Hot Encoding.
+- Encoding categorical features using One-Hot Encoding.

 Then i compared 2 models based on their accuracy